 We've all be told this once or twice by our elders during our formative years: "Don't chew with your mouth open!"
 However, what happens when we ignore this sound advice and continue smacking audibly on our food?
 Magically we make everyone hate the sound of eating just a little bit more.
 Cringe.
 Somehow, the sound of smacking, crunching, chewing, and sucking can just ruin a perfectly good meal.

 This hatred of mastication is not, however, unusual.
-In fact, if the sound of a person consuming their food enrages you, then you are not alone.
+In fact, if the sound of a person consuming their food, or specific sounds in particular, enrage you, then you are not alone.
+For many, particular trigger sounds can cause major anxiety and even lead to depression.
+The sound sensitivity varies person to person.
+If this applies to you, welcome.
 You are part of an elite division of humans known as misophonics.

-Simply stated, misophonia means the “hatred of sound,” and is a psychological condition that is rarely diagnosed.
-This unusual diagnosis is applicable to anyone to whom a neutral sound illicits an “impulsive aversive physical reaction with irritability, disgust and anger.”
+Simply stated, misophonia means the "hatred of sound," and is a psychological condition that is rarely diagnosed.
+This unusual diagnosis from scientists is applicable to anyone to whom a neutral sound incites an "impulsive aversive physical reaction with irritability, disgust and anger."
 However, an intense negative reaction to the sound of chewing is one of its more common manifestations.

 Why Haven't You Ever Heard of Misophonia?

 The Academic Medical Center (AMC) in Amsterdam published a case for diagnosing misophonia in 2013 which detailed its symptoms and effects.
 However, this paper was not widely received as misophonia is still not viewed as a disorder by either the DSM-IV-TR or the ICD-10.